openmc-dev/openmc/docs/source/usersguide/input.rst

 windowed multipole library.
 If a windowed multipole library is available, OpenMC can use it for on-the-fly Doppler-broadening of resolved resonance range cross sections.
-If this element is absent from the settings.xml file, the :envvar:`MULTIPOLE_LIBRARY` environment variable will be used.
+If this element is absent from the settings.xml file, the :envvar:`OPENMC_MULTIPOLE_LIBRARY` environment variable will be used.

   .. note:: The <use_windowed_multipole> element must also be set to "True"
     for windowed multipole functionality.